imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 	    followUp=30;

 This rule evaluates the property 'budget' from the current workItem.
 If the value is higher than 10.000 EUR the activity with the ID=20 will be processed in the next step.
 If the budget is lower than 10.000 EUR the activity with the ID=30 will be processed.

+###nextTask
+Another way to influence the flow of the process is to set the variable 'nextTask'.
+This variable can be used to change the outgoing flow of a workflow event, which is normally defined by the workflow model.

+	 var nextTask=null;
+	 if (budget[0]>10000)
+	    nextTask=2100;
+	 else
+	    nextTask=3100;

 ###isValid
 The variable 'isValid' can be used in a business rule to validate the data of a workitem.
 If the script set the variable 'isValid' to 'false' then the plugin throws a PluginExcpetion.
 The Plugin evaluates the optional variables 'errorCode' and errorMessage.
 If these variables are set by the Script then the Plugin